Põldeotsa

-Põldeotsa is a village in Audru Parish, Pärnu County, in southwestern Estonia.
-It is located just southwest of Audru, the administrative centre of the municipality, on the coast of Pärnu Bay (part of the Gulf of Riga).
+Põldeotsa is a village in Pärnu municipality, Pärnu County, in southwestern Estonia.
+It is located just southwest of Audru, on the coast of Pärnu Bay (part of the Gulf of Riga).
 The city of Pärnu is located 12 km east.
 Põldeotsa has a population of 178 (as of 1 January 2011).
+Prior to the 2017 administrative reform of local governments, it was located in Audru Parish.